• June 19, 2024

 How to Refine

-Smart motors, like Orca motors, capture and provide a lot of information.
+Smart motors, like ORCA motors, capture and provide a lot of information.
 This data is valuable for engineers during prototyping and commissioning, as it helps validate PSU selection, find ways to reduce costs and identify unmet application requirements.

 Let 'er Rip

-Once an Orca motor is installed and performs the desired function in the system, it’s often a good idea to capture and analyze the data.
+Once an ORCA motor is installed and performs the desired function in the system, it’s often a good idea to capture and analyze the data.
 Particularly the forces, speeds, temperature, and voltage can be streamed from the motor to a logfile during operation.

 Analyzing Performance